 Where is Ryan Giggs now?

-When Louis Van Gaal was announced as the new manager in May 2014, the club appointed Ryan Giggs as assistant manager.
+When Louis Van Gaal was announced as the club’s new manager in May 2014, Giggs was appointed as his assistant manager.

-The reason that Giggs left Old Trafford was because he felt that is was time for a new chapter and a new challenge in his life.
+He later stated that the reason he left Old Trafford was because he felt that is was time for a new chapter and a new challenge in his life.